- What is Twitter?

 Requests for user account information from U.S. law enforcement should be directed to Twitter, Inc. in San Francisco, California or Twitter International Company in Dublin, Ireland.
-Twitter responds to valid legal process in compliance with U.S. law.
+Twitter responds to valid legal process issued in compliance with U.S. law.

-Requests for the contents of communications (e.g., Tweets, DMs, photos) require a valid search warrant from an agency with proper jurisdiction over Twitter.
+Requests for the contents of communications (e.g., Tweets, Direct Messages, photos) require a valid search warrant from an agency with proper jurisdiction over Twitter.

 Yes.
-Twitter's policy is to notify users of requests for their account information, which includes a copy of the request, as soon as we are able (e.g., prior to or after disclosure of account information) unless we are prohibited from doing so by statute or court order (e.g., an order under 18 U.S.C. § 2705(b)).
+Twitter's policy is to notify users of requests for their account information, which includes a copy of the request, as soon as we are able (e.g., prior to or after disclosure of account information) unless we are prohibited from doing so (e.g., an order under 18 U.S.C. § 2705(b)).
 We ask that any non-disclosure provisions include a specified duration (e.g., 90 days) during which Twitter is prohibited from notifying the user.
 Exceptions to user notice may include exigent or counterproductive circumstances, such as emergencies regarding imminent threat to life, child sexual exploitation, or terrorism.

 - Details about what specific information is requested (e.g., basic subscriber information) and its relationship to your investigation;

 - NOTE: Please ensure that the information you seek is not available from our public API.
 We are unable to process overly broad or vague requests.

 - A valid official email address (e.g., email@example.com) so we may get back in touch with you upon receipt of your legal process.

-Unless otherwise agreed upon, we currently provide responsive records in electronic format (i.e., plain text files that can be opened with any word processing software such as Word or TextEdit).
+Unless otherwise agreed upon, we currently provide responsive records in electronic format (i.e., text files that can be opened with any word processing software such as Word or TextEdit).

 The records that we produce are self-authenticating.
 Additionally, the records are electronically signed to ensure their integrity at the time of production.
-If you require a declaration, please note that in your request.
+If you require a declaration, please explicitly note that in your request.